 As always, it has come with a new impressive technology called L2Pro India IP in order to spread awareness among the startups, small companies and the innovators regarding the intellectual property (IP).
-The program was announced on October 14, 2019, by Qualcomm Incorporated and other authorities.
+Qualcomm Incorporated and other authorities announced the program on October 14, 2019.

 This L20Pro program is specially designed by the company for the Micro, Small and Medium Enterprises, university students and startups in India and will help them to bring their innovations quickly to market.